Ranked Activation Shift for Post-Hoc Out-of-Distribution Detection: Extended Results

 \section{Extended Results}

-\Crefrange{tab:complete_4}{tab:complete_3} show the complete, in-depth results of our experiments.
+\Crefrange{tab:complete_1}{tab:complete_9} show the complete, in-depth results of our experiments.
 Each table contains the results per OoD dataset and a final average.
-For the models available on OpenOOD, we provide a comparison with every post-hoc OoD detection method logged on the official leaderboard~\cite{zhang2024openood}.
-For better readability, the tables have been moved to the end of this Appendix.
+For the models available on OpenOOD, we provide a comparison with every post-hoc OoD detection method logged on the official leaderboard.
+For better readability, the tables have been moved to the end of the Supplementary section.